 - Name?

-- Time served, I mean employed, at Rackspace?
+- Time served, I mean employed, in the industry?

 - Department?

 - Unix skill level?

 - What most interests you about Linux?

 EXPECTATIONS OF STUDENTS

 - Basic foundation in computer use

 - Ask Questions!

 - Complete the labs

 - Email if you're going to be late/miss class

 - Have fun

 - Learn something